github/gh-ost/doc/subsecond-lag.md

 - The "inspected" server (the server `gh-ost` connects to; replica is desired but not mandatory)
 - The `throttle-control-replicas` list

 For the inspected server, `gh-ost` uses an internal heartbeat mechanism.
 It injects heartbeat events onto the utility changelog table, then reads those events in the binary log, and compares times.
-This measurement is by default adn by definition sub-second enabled.
+This measurement is by default and by definition sub-second enabled.

 You can explicitly define how frequently will `gh-ost` inject heartbeat events, via `heartbeat-interval-millis`.
 You should set `heartbeat-interval-millis <= max-lag-millis`.
 It still works if not, but loses granularity and effect.

 On the `throttle-control-replicas`, `gh-ost` only issues SQL queries, and does not attempt to read the binary log stream.
-Perhaps thsoe other replicas don't have binary logs in the first place.
+Perhaps those other replicas don't have binary logs in the first place.

 The standard way of getting replication lag on a replica is to issue `SHOW SLAVE STATUS`, then reading `Seconds_behind_master` value.
 But that value has a `1sec` granularity.